michaelthoreau/michaelthoreau.github.io/index.md

 ## Me

-I am an Electrical Engineering graduate student at the NYU Tandon School of Engineering.
-Before moving to New York City in January 2020, I worked within the [Robotics and Autonomous Systems Group](https://research.csiro.au/robotics/) at CSIRO in Australia.
-After graduating with degrees in Engineering and Science from the University of Queensland, I spent two years working on topics ranging from autonomous vehicle software design to 'self-supervised' machine learning research.
+I am an Electrical Engineering graduate student at NYU with a past life working in robotics.
+After graduating with degrees in Engineering and Science from the University of Queensland I spent two years working on AI, autonomous vehicles, and aerospace projects at the Australian version of NASA's Jet Propulsion Lab - the [CSIRO Robotics and Autonomous Systems Group](https://research.csiro.au/robotics/).

 I asked you for a job? checkout my [projects](projects) page.\\
-I asked to join your photography class? checkout my [photos](photos) page.
+I asked to join your photography class? checkout my [photos](photos) page as well.

 ### Publications